Popularity of Lacrosse in the USA

 Amelia Johnson explains why Lacrosse is the new booster in high school athletics.

 According to the Wall Street Journal, there has been exponential growth in the number of kids opting to play lacrosse over other sports in the last decade in the United States.
 The report indicates that the number of children playing other traditionally significant sports like basketball and football is declining at a substantial rate.

 United States Lacrosse estimates that above 750,000 thousand people played lacrosse in the year 2014.
 The number of children opting to play lacrosse, due to its many advantages, has increased in number for the last decade.
 High schools are recording high numbers of students participating in the competition.
-NCCCA reports that lacrosse is the fastest growing sport with over 36,000 students playing the game in collegial level.
-Most of these students hone their interest and expertise in high school.
+NCCCA reports that lacrosse is the fastest-growing sport with over 36,000 students playing the game at a collegial level.
+Most of these students hone their interests and expertise in high school.

 Data obtained from United States Lacrosse body suggests that the number of boys joining lacrosse grew by 47%.
 The number of girls playing the sport rose by closer rate to that of boys at 43.1%.
 Besides, NCCA reported that men's lacrosse programs grew by 24% over the last 20 years.

 Reports by the National Federation of State High School Association affirm that lacrosse is girls' most popular sport.
 The findings add that lacrosse participation among girls and boys countrywide rose by more than 7,700 athletes in 2017.
 The sport's popularity keeps growing every day.

 There are several contributing factors to this new phenomenon in the United States high schools.
 Among them are: